RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-AdvancedPixelClassification/readme.md

 - **ROI_WM** Binary training data for class 1: Expert identification of voxels belonging to tissue type: White Matter
 - **ROI_GM** Binary training data for class 2: Expert identification of voxels belonging to tissue type: Grey Matter

-LDA.py A python function that realise the Fisher's linear discriminant analyse as described in Note for lecture 6.
+LDA.py A python function that realise the Fisher's linear discriminant analyse as described in Note for the lecture.

 # Image Segmentation